RCodingForEcology/ecodist/README.md

 This code was written for the R package [ecodist](https://cran.r-project.org/web/packages/ecodist/index.html) written by Sarah Goslee and Dean Urban (version 2.1.3, 2023-10-30).

+The R file ChapterII.4_ecodist.R contains all the code from the chapter, which calls the files below as needed.

 Files should be run in order:

   - 0.functions.R - pretty plotting functions for ecodist output (may be folded into a later version of the package).